A Generalized Approach to Power Analysis for Local Average Treatment Effects: Introducing a Generalized Approach to Power Analysis for the LATE

 By focusing on the effect size, $\kappa$ takes the place of $\tau$ as one of the three investigation parameters, along with $\pi$ and $N$.
 In order to derive a LATE power formula that does not require specifying distribution parameters, or terms that depend on them, $\frac{\tau}{\sqrt{V_N^{\hat{\tau}}}}$ must be expressed exclusively in terms of investigation parameters.
 Recall, however, the complexity of the estimator variance: $V_N^{\hat{\tau}} = \frac{E[\epsilon_i^2 \{ Z_i - E[Z_i] \}^2]}{N Cov^2(D_i,Z_i)}$ where $\epsilon_i = Y_i - E[Y_i] - \tau(D_i - E[D_i])$.
 Further consider that given imperfect compliance in the LATE context, and hence selection into (or out of) the treatment for some subjects, $\epsilon$ is not an intrinsically meaningful disturbance.
 In particular, $\epsilon$ is not orthogonal to $D$ and hence does not have a conditional expectation of 0; by extension, $E[\epsilon_i^2]$ is not a substantively meaningful term.

 As a result of the distributional complexities in the LATE context, it is not possible to derive a point calculation for the power of the Wald IV estimator without specifying its variance or the underlying distribution parameters.
 However, given Assumption \ref{assump:epa} (equal assignment probability) and Definition \ref{step4}, a set of tight bounds can be derived for the power of the Wald IV estimator.
+For notational convenience and without loss of generality, assume that $\kappa > 0$ (and hence also $\tau > 0$) is being investigated.
 Specifically, the following bounds can be put on $\frac{\tau}{\sqrt{V_N^{\hat{\tau}}}}$: